campbellmarianna/Engineering-Careers/notes/class2.md

 - see if you are cultural fit
 - how do work with other
-- say things appediately so people have time to prepare
+- say things immediately so people have time to prepare
 - STAR Strategy
   - Identify Action and Result Sign
   - Situation